Adityapfm99/express-test/README.md

-Programming Challenge
+Programming Challenge Express frameworks
 =========================

 ### QUESTIONS
-1. Write api to generate four (4) types of printable random objects and store them in a single file, each object will be separated by a ",".
+1. API to generate four (4) types of printable random objects and store them in a single file, each object will be separated by a ",".
 These are the 4 objects: alphabetical strings, real numbers, integers, alphanumerics.

 > Sample extracted output :